charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 sensory illusions

 Avoid generic spirituality or vague “energy” commentary.
+If something crosses into that territory, either: ground it in psychology and neuroscience, or

+frame it clearly as folklore, belief, or cultural narrative, not fact.

-9. Accessibility & Clarity
+9. Accessibility and Clarity
 Write for intelligent readers who are curious but not experts.
 Ensure:
 short blocks of text